Have you started learning the Italian language but are already losing hope?

 However, learning a language can do wonders for your brain and help you both professionally and personally.

 That should help keep you motivated!
 Let’s get to it!
-Whether you call a private tutor, learn Italian online or do an Italian course at school, there are plenty of different ways to learn to speak Italian…
+Whether you call a private tutor, learn Italian with online Italian courses or do an Italian course at school, there are plenty of different ways to learn to speak Italian…

 If you’re managing to learn random Italian words like “buongiorno” and “il forno” (the most important thing to know when cooking pizzas), you’re probably teaching yourself.